1st Durham Rifle Volunteers: 2/5th Battalion

 The 2/5th DLI was formed on 2 January 1915 at Stockton and in May was at Longbenton, near Newcastle upon Tyne where 2nd Northumbrian Divisional HQ had opened in January 1915.
 By now all the division's Home Service men had been transferred to separate units and thenceforth the 2nd Line units had the role of training drafts for the 1st Line serving in France.
 While under training they were responsible for defending the coast of North East England from Seaham Harbour through Sunderland to Newcastle, with 2/5th DLI at Cramlington.
 The division officially became the 63rd (2nd Northumbrian) Division on 16 August, when the 2nd York and Durham Brigade was numbered 189th.
 In November 1915 the division moved into winter quarters with 2/5th DLI at Retford.

 The 63rd Division never reached its intended establishment, and the continuous demand from the Western Front for reinforcements meant that it could never take the field.
 In July 1916 189th Bde furnished another large draft for 1st Line units overseas, after which the division was broken up.
 The brigades remained in existence as draft-finding units, the 189th moving to Catterick Camp after the disbandment of the division.
-On 31 October 1916 the 2/5th DLI left 189th Bde and went via Le Havre and Marseilles to Salonika to be a garrison battalion.
+On 31 October 1916 the 2/5th DLI left 189th Bde and went via Le Havre and Marseille to Salonika to be a garrison battalion.
 On arrival on 15 November it was assigned to XVI Corps Troops.

 On 1 March 1917 the battalion joined 228th Bde.
 Although an independent formation, 228 Bde was always associated with 28th Division.
 The brigade was formed of garrison battalions, which were not normally expected to serve in the front line due to the men's age or low medical category.
 One staff officer wrote: 'Physically the brigade was in a terrible state.
 They were splendid crocks ...
 Some were almost blind, some almost deaf, and [one battalion] ... had more than sixty men over sixty years old'.
 Because of its slow rate of marching, the 228th became known as the 'Too Too Late Brigade'.

 On 30 September 1918, during the final Allied offensive on the Salonika front, 228 Bde came under the command of the Greek Crete Division, before being broken up on 4 October 1918.
 However, 2/5th DLI continued its garrison duties after the war ended, finally being disbanded at Constantinople on 20 October 1919.